pettni/posipoly/README.md

 ## Features

- - Efficient representation of linear polynomial transformations via the PolyLinTrans class.
+ - Efficient representation of linear polynomial transformations via the PTrans class.
 As opposed to [SOSTOOLS](http://www.cds.caltech.edu/sostools/) a symbolic engine is not used when setting up a problem.
 Instead constraints are defined directly with linear operators represented in parsimonious sparse form which avoid computational overhead (magnitude of effect is TBD).
  - Unified interface for setting up and solving positive polynomial programming (ppp) problems.
 Currently supports optimization in the PSD (for SOS) and SDD (for SDSOS) cones.

 ## Math background and code overview